 The diversification feature of the funds makes asset allocation funds a good investment option for those investors who do not have a strong risk appetite.

 Though everybody wants to earn higher returns on their investments, they may not be equipped to handle the risks that come along with such high yielding investment options.
 Asset allocation mutual funds help investors to achieve a balance between risk and reward.
 The equity portion helps investors to beat the effects of inflation, while the other portion cushions the risks that are associated with investing in equities.
 For example, balanced funds invest at least 65% in equities and the remainder in others, while Monthly Income Plans or MIPs put away 15% of total assets in equities and the rest in other investment instruments.

 In this way, the said mutual fund asset allocation help risk-averse investors to meet an ideal balance of risk and reward, where they can enhance their earnings without increasing the burden of associated risks.

 Like other mutual funds, asset allocation funds are also subjected to taxation.
 For these funds, the taxation is similar to that of debt funds, as the majority of them are Funds of Funds.
 The short-term gains earned on these funds are included in the income and then taxed in accordance with the investor’s tax slab.
 For long-term gains of over three years, tax is levied at the rate of 20% with indexation.

-One should also remember that the tax structure for bonds, debt mutual funds and fixed deposits are not the same.
-Investors need to be familiar with the different tax structures of both debt and equity class to be able to chalk out a portfolio and balancing its taxes effectively.
+One should also remember that the tax structure for bonds, debt mutual funds, and fixed deposits are not the same.
+Investors need to be familiar with the different tax structures of both debt and equity classes to be able to chalk out a portfolio and balance its taxes effectively.

 One should consider the following pointers before investing in top asset allocation funds India has-